BritishGeologicalSurvey/tactool/README.md

 Instructions for using the application can be found [here](docs/instructions.md).

 TACtool outputs a CSV file which contains your analysis points and their metadata.
+The coordinate units are pixels of the chosen image, where a laser ablation tool can then re-coordinate these using your reference points with a translation matrix and reference markers.
 This can then be used to setup an analysis run on your micro-analysis system.

 A guide for importing the resulting CSV into ESI laser control software can be found [here](docs/ESI-import-TACtool-instructions.md).